Nattanan-Petchsuk026/Nattanan-Petchsuk026/README.md

 ### 🌟 About Me

-I'm a third-year student at the School of Information Technology, major in Software Engineering at Mae Fah Luang University in Chiang Rai, Thailand.
-I am passionate about developing software solutions and continually improving my skills in various programming languages and technologies.
+I'm a passionate and determined 3rd-year **Software Engineering** student at the Faculty of Applied Digital Technology, **Mae Fah Luang University** in Chiang Rai, Thailand.

-### 🎓 Education

-- **University**: Mae Fah Luang University
-- **School**: School of Information Technology
-- **Major**: Software Engineering
-- **Year**: Third Year

-### 🚀 Skills
+## 💻 Skills & Technologies 🛠️

 #### Programming Languages